teaching-repositories/sim-lab/docs/getting_started.md

 ## Next Steps

 - Explore the detailed API documentation for more features and other simulation types.
-- Check out examples and tutorials in the documentation to get more familiar with what you can achieve with Simulacra.
+- Check out examples and tutorials in the documentation to get more familiar with what you can achieve with SimNexus.

 ## Getting Help

 If you encounter any issues or have questions, please refer to the [Contact](contact.md) page for information on how to get in touch.

-Thank you for using Simulacra, and happy simulating!
+Thank you for using SimNexus, and happy simulating!